 Work that feels a bit like play

-Adults.
-Need.
-To Play.
+Adults need to Play.
 Research tells us that playfulness is associated with increased optimism, intrinsic motivation, effective management of challenge and failure, and is linked to cognitive spontaneity, creativity, ingenuity, divergent thinking, and adaptability to change.

 That’s a lot of value, so how might we play more at work?
 Norman Maier’s Two Cord Puzzle shows us how we can be prompted with a solution to a problem without even knowing where it came from.
 How can play lead to surprising solutions?